richardsprague/uBiome/docs/HackersGuide/hackersGuide-md/hackersGuide.md

 ----

-# CHAPTER FIVE
+# CHAPTER THREE
 How to Analyze Your Microbiome #

 ----

+## How to get your data ##

 There are several ways for an individual to get access to the powerful sequencers that make 16S rRNA analysis possible.

-That said, just as I mentioned 23andme as a way to find information about your DNA, there are a few ways you can get information about your microbiome.
 One way is through a doctor, or other health care provider who can give you a clinical test, just like you might do a blood draw as part of an annual physical.
 If you have a medical condition, the tests are likely covered by insurance, but tend to be pretty expensive (several hundred dollars or more).
+Genova Diagnostics is the market leader, and will give your doctor a report that looks something like this:

+![][https___www_gdx_net_core_sample-reports_CDSA-Sample-Report_pdf.jpg]
+Though expensive, Genova results are intended to be clinically significant.
+Many of their diagnostics are FDA approved, so your doctor can be assured they’re of the highest quality.
+They test beyond the microbiome, for example, looking at organic acids that are often associated with gut problems.
+They will also identify parasites, which won’t be detected with 16S technology.
+On the other hand, since Genova tests are intended for a doctor, the best you can hope for is a PDF copy of their final results, similar to the chart above.
+If you’re an experimenter, this won’t be nearly enough, and you’ll soon want the raw data.

 For "normal" people, just curious about the science like I am, there are two other ways to find out your microbiome:

  The first is called American Gut Project, associated with a lab at the University of California San Diego and others.
 For a $100 donation, they'll send you a sampling kit which you send back to get a breakdown of your gut bacteria.
-American Gut boasts an impressive number of practicing research scientists, including several of the key contributors to the Human Microbiome
+American Gut boasts an impressive number of practicing research scientists, including several of the key contributors to the Human Microbiome Project.

 ![][AmericanGut.png]
 I recommend the San Francisco company uBiome.